 Tone It Up

-Tone It Up, started by real-life besties Karena and Katrina, offers a lifestyle change for people looking to tone up.
-They offer a full plan eight-week plan, which includes meal prep and recipe suggestions.
-If you're not inclined to pay for a plan, there are simple free daily workouts on their site.
-The girls encourage a high intensity "Booty Call," which suggests you do an early morning workout to jumpstart your day.
-There is also a community to chat about your TIU journey, engaging lifestyle content, and even workout clothes to make you feel confident while you reach your goals.
+Tone It Up (TIU), started by real-life besties Karena and Katrina, offers a lifestyle change for people looking to tone up.
+They offer a paid eight-week plan, which includes meal prep and recipe suggestions, as well as simple free daily workouts on their website.
+The girls encourage a high intensity "Booty Call," which suggests clients do an early morning workout to jumpstart their day.
+There is also a community to chat about the TIU journey, engaging lifestyle content and workout clothes.

-Wish you could take your workout back to basics?
-Throwback Fitness, located in New York City, might just be the gym for you.
-Throwback Fitness takes inspiration from your favorite recess activities like dodgeball and capture the flag to create a fun, more social way to exercise than what's offered at the usual fitness franchise.
-You can also participate in fitness takes on college party games like flip cup.
+NYC's Throwback Fitness takes inspiration from recess activities like dodgeball and capture the flag to create a fun, more social way to exercise than what's offered at a typical gym.
+Members can also participate in fitness takes on college party games like flip cup.
 For a real feeling of nostalgia, the gym is decorated with retro movie posters and plays music from the '80s and '90s.

-You've probably never thought about attending a rave before heading to the office, but that's what Daybreaker is all about.
+Attending a rave before heading to the office might sound strange, but that's what Daybreaker is all about.
 The business has locations all over the world, and throws regular dance parties from 7 a.m. to 9 a.m.
-The events are alcohol-free, but they do serve coffee and juice, and they're a great alternative to your usual fitness routine.
+The events are alcohol-free, but they do serve coffee and juice; and they're a great alternative to a usual fitness routine.

 Paddle Into Fitness

-If you've ever wished you could combine yoga and water sports, Paddle Into Fitness is the answer to your prayers.
-This business offers yoga classes on paddleboards, which makes this activity a total-body workout as well as a calming, healing experience.
+Paddle Into Fitness combines yoga and water sports, offering classes on paddleboards.
+The activity is a total-body workout as well as a calming experience.
 Paddle Into Fitness is based in San Diego, but has instructors all over the world, from Ontario and Oahu to South Africa and Hong Kong.
 Paddle Into Fitness also offers certification classes for those who want to teach classes.

-If your usual trips to the gym are starting to feel boring and predictable, try a visit to Brooklyn Zoo, a facility in New York that offers training services in parkour (a discipline involving movement past obstacles and everyday structures), trampoline, tumbling, dance and even ninja warrior training.
-Some of the classes Brooklyn Zoo offers include breakdancing, aerial silks, contortion and circus class, which includes juggling and unicycling.
-Brooklyn Zoo spans two floors and there's something interesting for everyone, whether you're a total beginner or an exercise expert.
+Brooklyn Zoo is a New York-based facility that offers training services in parkour (a discipline involving movement past obstacles and everyday structures), trampoline, tumbling, dance and even ninja warrior training.
+Some of the classes Brooklyn Zoo offers include breakdancing, aerial silks, contortion and circus class, which comprises of juggling and unicycling.
+Brooklyn Zoo spans two floors and there's something interesting for everyone, from beginners to experts.

 Pound puts a rock-star spin on fitness by including drumming in its workout routines.
-The business created its own lightly weighted drumsticks, called Ripstix, which are specially designed to amp up your workout.
-The workouts themselves consist of cardio moves and strength training to go along with the drumming, and sessions set to music that is carefully chosen to go along with the exercises you're doing.
+The business created its own light-weight drumsticks, called Ripstix, which are specially designed to ramp up each workout.
+The exercises themselves consist of cardio moves and strength training to go along with the drumming, and sessions set to music that is carefully chosen for the exercises.
 Pound has several locations across the United States and has franchising options for those interested in opening their own Pound venue.